Existential risk from artificial intelligence: Regulation

+Under the framework of the Convention on Certain Conventional Weapons, states have discussed lethal autonomous weapon systems since 2014.
+In 2016, the treaty's parties established an open-ended Group of Governmental Experts on Lethal Autonomous Weapons Systems to continue those discussions.
+The discussions have addressed international humanitarian law, accountability, possible prohibitions and regulations, and the extent of human control required over AI-enabled weapons.

-In March 2023, the Future of Life Institute drafted Pause Giant AI Experiments: An Open Letter, a petition calling on major AI developers to agree on a verifiable six-month pause of any systems "more powerful than GPT-4" and to use that time to institute a framework for ensuring safety; or, failing that, for governments to step in with a moratorium.
+In March 2023, the Future of Life Institute published Pause Giant AI Experiments: An Open Letter, a petition calling on major AI developers to agree on a verifiable six-month pause of any systems "more powerful than GPT-4" and to use that time to institute a framework for ensuring safety; or, failing that, for governments to step in with a moratorium.
 The letter referred to the possibility of "a profound change in the history of life on Earth" as well as potential risks of AI-generated propaganda, loss of jobs, human obsolescence, and society-wide loss of control.
 The letter was signed by prominent personalities in AI but also criticized for not focusing on current harms, missing technical nuance about when to pause, or not going far enough.
 Such concerns have led to the creation of PauseAI, an advocacy group organizing protests in major cities against the training of frontier AI models.

 Musk called for some sort of regulation of AI development as early as 2017.
 According to NPR, he is "clearly not thrilled" to be advocating government scrutiny that could impact his own industry, but believes the risks of going completely without oversight are too high: "Normally the way regulations are set up is when a bunch of bad things happen, there's a public outcry, and after many years a regulatory agency is set up to regulate that industry.
 It takes forever.
 That, in the past, has been bad but not something which represented a fundamental risk to the existence of civilisation."
 Musk states the first step would be for the government to gain "insight" into the actual status of current research, warning that "Once there is awareness, people will be extremely afraid... [as] they should be."
-In response, politicians expressed skepticism about the wisdom of regulating a technology that is still in development.
+In response, some politicians expressed skepticism about the wisdom of regulating a technology that is still in development.